ZhenxinLi/DevOpsA2/README.md

 ![alt text](https://github.com/rmit-computing-technologies/cosc2759-assignment-2-ZhenxinLi/blob/feature/img/awsCredentials.png?raw=true)

-  If the path doesn't exist, you can manually create the path, as well as the config and credentials files.
+  If the path doesn't exist on the local machine, the user can manually create the path, as well as the config and credentials files.

   Open the credential files with notepad or other compatible IDEs(Visual studio code etc.), then copy the credential details from AWS and paste into the local .aws/credentials file, overwrite it and save the file.

 ![alt text](https://github.com/rmit-computing-technologies/cosc2759-assignment-2-ZhenxinLi/blob/feature/img/awsCredentials2.jpg?raw=true)